GabrielSlima/blog/articles/clean-architecture-soc-roadmap.md

     <h3>Explanaition about the levels</h3>
     <p>
-        So from my perspective, the levels described in the diagram are only to represent the 3 ways of separating the system into concerns or 3 ways of breaking the system into components.
+        So from my perspective, the levels described in the diagram are only to represent the 3 main ways of separating the system into concerns or 3 ways of breaking the system into components.
         I've separated them into levels because, according to the author, we gotta achieve the separation sequentially, as needed.